RonMeiburg/MPU6050PythonFullAPI/README.md

 Status

 22 feb 2024 First example reading quaternions in microPython uploaded.
-The code for retrieving dmp packets is now stable even for low busfrequencies, down to 50kHz, and low packet retrieval frequencies
+The code for retrieving dmp packets is now stable even for low busfrequencies, down to 50kHz, and low packet retrieval frequencies, down to 10Hz.